Enjoy sex like you used to

 And they may actually be dangerous if you use them incorrectly.

-A 2023 case study reports the situation of a 24-year-old gym trainer who stuck his penis inside a 3 kilogram (6.6 pound) weight plate, hoping it would make his penis more muscular.
+A 2023 case study reports the situation of a 24-year-old man who inserted his penis into a 3-kilogram (6.6-pound) weight plate, hoping it would enhance his penile appearance or strength.
 Instead, he lost blood flow to the area and needed surgery to remove the weight.

 Penile stretching with traction devices might be a potential treatment for Peyronie’s disease, a condition that causes a curvature of the penis.
 But you should consult a medical professional before trying anything on your own.